JakeSteam/blog-personal/_drafts/2023-01-09-complete-guide-to-forza-horizon-5-badges.md

 * **2013 Dodge SRT Viper GTS Anniversary Edition**: Extremely fast, but I found it to turn *too* easily regardless of tune, making cornering a bit scary due to the risk of spinning out.
 * **2008 Koenigsegg CCGT**: Fast, easy to control, an overall solid choice.

+For drifting it's even more down to personal preference.
+I just Googled / looked on Reddit for drift tunes in each class until I found some that worked for me.
+Personally I don't enjoy drifting that much, so I didn't worry about optimising my car so long as I finished in the top 2-3 each time.

 ### Tactics

-Whilst driving the perfect line quickly is obviously the way to win races, reliability and consistency matters far, far more.
+Whilst driving the perfect line quickly is obviously the way to win races, reliability and consistency matter far more.
 There's no point cutting a corner and just about getting the checkpoint if you miss it 10% of the time and have to rewind, ruining your entire race.

 Overall not making mistakes matters far more than driving the maximum speed, so it's sensible to be cautious around tracks the first few times you race on them.
 During this time, keep an eye on your opponents, you'll quickly pick up on more efficient lines than the one Forza's guideline might be showing.
 For example, quite a few of the desert tracks can be taken fullspeed for large portions, but the braking line will be orange and even red around most of the corners.